alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

   configuration variables you want changed; _after_ the `SpanshAttack.startup` call.
 See [below](#Configuration-Variables).
 * Make sure all EDDI events that SpanshAttack needs are correctly handled.
-For all events used in Spanshattack that you already have handlers for in your profile, you’ll have to include a call to `SpanshAttack.<event name>`.
+For all events used in SpanshAttack that you already have handlers for in your profile, you’ll have to include a call to `SpanshAttack.<event name>`.
 E.g.
   for “EDDI Jumped”, call `SpanshAttack.EDDI Jumped` by name from your `((EDDI Jumped))` command.